idsys-unibe-ch/.github/.github/ISSUE_TEMPLATE/server_decommissioning.md

 ---
 name: Server Decomissioning
-about: Action workflow for decommissioning linux servers at IDC.
+about: Action workflow for decommissioning linux servers at ID.
 title: '<!-- A short title to the point -->'
 labels: 'task'